Gregery94/SSB64-Skins/README.txt

 Super Smash Bros 64 modification created by halofactory

+CONTACT:
+twitter: @halofactorymoon *
+Discord: halofactory#0117

+* @ me if you want to show me any Smash 64 Berdly content

 -- -- -- -- -- -- -- -- -- -- -- -- --

 REQUIREMENTS: